U.S. #2854-61

 Eleanor Fagan was born in Baltimore in 1915.
 Her father, Clarence Holiday, was a successful traveling musician.
 She moved with her mother to New York City in 1929, where she first heard recordings of Louis Armstrong and Bessie Smith.
 In 1930, while barely a teenager, “Billie” Holiday began playing small Harlem clubs.
 Two years later, jazz critic John Hammond helped her start recording with Benny Goodman.
 Although she was relatively unknown until 1935, these first recordings are considered jazz masterpieces.

 From 1935-39 she made recordings with Teddy Wilson’s orchestra, as well as under her own name, which brought her a great deal of fame.
-Holiday also sang for Count Basie’s band in ’37 and with Artie Shaw in ’38.
+Holiday also sang for Count Basie’s band in 1937 and with Artie Shaw in ’38.
 Through the 1940s and ’50s she toured clubs and theaters, and in 1954 and ’58 she toured Europe.

 Billie Holiday’s personal life was marked by tragic events, including her addiction to, and eventual death from, heroin use in 1959.
-Her music was also emotional, with a warm, intensely personal style.
+Her music was emotional, with a warm, intensely personal style.
 Much of her best work was performed with her lover, saxophonist Lester Young, who gave her the endearing nickname “Lady Day.”
 Among her many hits were “All of Me,” “Strange Fruit,” and “Fine and Mellow.”

 Robert Johnson

 As a boy, Robert Johnson would sneak out of his house to see blues musicians perform.
 Eventually Johnson became a capable harmonica player, but his guitar playing was lacking.
 Then he ran away from home.
-When he returned his playing had improved dramatically, even impressing the men he once idolized.
+When he returned, his playing had improved dramatically, even impressing the men he once idolized.
 But that was not all that changed.
 Johnson had become a ladies’ man, and that, along with his lust for the nightlife and drinking, spelled trouble.

 Johnson traversed the Mississippi Delta, where he was heard by many young musicians, such as Muddy Waters, who would later show his influence.
 In 1936 and ’37 Johnson recorded a total of 29 songs, considered among the most important early blues recordings, and still treasured by blues connoisseurs and musicologists alike.